 Pratunam, incidentally, is where you have to change boats to extend your journey along this particular canal.
 You can then continue to float your way through the busy city, passing through Wattana and Huai Khwang districts—parallel to Petchburi Road—before heading to Ramkhamhaeng, laughing to yourself at the thought of everyone stuck in gridlocks on the streets above you.
 Make sure to stop off at the piers of some temples on this leg of the journey.
 A few good ones to look out for are Wat Mai Chong Lom, Wat Thepleela, or Wat Sriboonreung, near the National Institute of Development Administration (NIDA) at the end of the line.

-The Khlong Saen Saep boat service has been in operation since 1990, and 100 boats of 40-50 seats each ply the waterway every 20 minutes, from 5:30am to 8pm (7pm on weekends).
-The fares—collected from the passengers by the conductors walking cat-like around the edges of the speeding boat—are about 10 to 20 baht, depending on distance travelled.
+The Khlong Saen Saep boat service has been in operation since 1990, and 100 boats of 40-50 seats each ply the waterway every 20 minutes daily.
+The fares depend on distance travelled.
 Your fellow passengers will be vendors on their way to work the streets, suited businessmen, children on their way to school, monks in their orange robes, and the occasional adventurous tourist.
 Passing by the wooden houses built on stilts, hiding between golden-roofed temples and high-rise condos, office blocks, or shopping malls shows visitors another side of the city—without having to suffer Bangkok’s infamous traffic jams.

 Some of the enterprising people in this little community have bought hand-carts which they wheel down to the street to sell delicious noodle dishes to the staff and visitors of the nearby Bumrungrad Hospital, one of the city’s most expensive private health care facilities.
 I struck up a conversation with one of the doctors on his lunch break, and he told me that he prefers the authentic food they serve from these carts to the bland offerings of McDonald’s or KFC (both have branches within the hospital complex).
 The doctor also surprised me by letting me in on a secret; most of the highly-trained and well-paid doctors that work in Thailand’s private sector donate one or two days of their week to work in the government hospitals, that give free treatment to those in need.